MetaMask/metamask-docs/snaps/how-to/communicate-errors.md

 }
 ```

 Both parameters are optional.
 If you don't pass `message`, then a pre-determined message is used.
 If you don't pass `data`, then an empty object is passed.

 `data` can be any JSON-serializable object.

-## Detect known errors in Dapps
+## Detect known errors in dapps

 Known errors are thrown back to the caller as JSON-RPC errors.
 They have a numeric `code`, a `message` string, and a `data` object.

-The [Snaps known errors reference](../reference/known-errors.md) lists all the known errors with their codes and intended usage.
+The [Snaps known errors reference](../reference/known-errors.md) lists all the known errors with
+their codes and intended usage.